coolguydork/amsco-ap-world-history-study-guide-companion/README.md

 ## What's in This Vault

-For **Units 1–5** of the AMSCO *AP World History: Modern* textbook (AP Periods 1–3, c.
-1200–1900), this vault contains **interlinked Markdown notes** organized by topic — formatted for Obsidian with wikilinks, tags, and callout blocks — plus unit-level synthesis files and a growing Concept Notes hub.
+Interlinked Markdown notes for **AMSCO *AP World History: Modern***, organized by topic and formatted for Obsidian with wikilinks, tags, and callout blocks — plus unit-level synthesis files and a growing Concept Notes hub.

-**Total: ~202 Markdown notes across 46 topic folders, 5 unit overviews, and 56 Concept Notes.
-Units 1–5 fully complete.**
+**Current state: ~87 Markdown notes across 10 topic folders, 1 unit overview, and 16 Concept Notes.
+Unit 1 complete; Unit 2 in progress (2.1–2.3 built).**

 Each topic folder uses a flexible set of notes with student-friendly filenames.
 Common note types include: